tghack/tg19hack/misc/counter_play/writeup/writeup.md

 TG19{reveal_the_holes}
 ```

+### Gimp

-Another way to solve this challenge is to convert the text file to an image and edit it in Gimp or Photoshop.
+Finally, a third way to solve this challenge is to convert the text file to an image and edit it in Gimp or Photoshop.

 1. Open the image in Gimp: